Radical Leadership Starts With You

 ARLI Overview

-The Aspiring Radical Leaders Institute (ARLI) is a statewide, two year-long professional development opportunity that contributes to the California Community Colleges Chancellor’s Office Vision for Success Diversity, Equity and Inclusion (DEI) goal to increase faculty and staff diversity in our system.
+The Aspiring Radical Leaders Institute (ARLI) is a statewide, two year-long professional development opportunity that contributes to the California Community Colleges Chancellor’s Office Vision 2030 goal to increase faculty and staff diversity in our system.
 Institute participants are selected for demonstrating a passion for disrupting status quo structures that view structural racism as the central threat to the well-being of BIPOC faculty, staff, and students in the community college system.

 Goals of THE COALITION’s Aspiring Radical Leaders Institute (ARLI)